We are Jordan Dodge and Bodin

 To us, it's two imperfect people bound in promise that we only have hope of by the grace of God.
 It brings me so much joy to witness each of my couples making their joyful promise to each other!

-MOOSE!
-We love our little fuzz ball kitty, even though she is probably less than impressed by us.
+MOOSE and HELA!
+We love our little fuzz ball meows, even though they are usually less than impressed by us.

 I have an obsession with black and white, photos in motion, and moments that sneak glimpses into the strength of relationships.

 I don't think it's a mystery that photographers, creatives, and artists alike have an explosive desire to travel.
 Creation, nature, and the beauty left by those who have gone before draws out and enhances creativity.
 I have had the privilege of travel, the beginning fire in my soul fueling what I hope brings a lifetime of wandering.
 Growing up in the great state of Washington, beauty was in my backyard.
 As a college Sophomore, I traveled with my photography class to New York to take the city.
 Our exploits took us all around the city and gave me a great love for architecture and strong lines.
 My Junior year of college led me to Guatemala in service to a camp full of the most beautiful children bound to wheel chairs.
 Travel in Guatemala brought culture, and the most vibrant color to my experience.
 In my senior year of college I spent the semester interning in Chicago.
 Living and working in the city, I captured sunrise to sunset and everything in between.
 I learned to appreciate the never ending sounds and sights.

 We saw a TON of creativity with weddings in 2020 and were so thankful to still be able to photograph and celebrate with our couples!
 We also welcomed a brand new team member, baby Bodin in December! :D

 In 2018 I worked within the community to start the 509 Bride!

 The general purpose of the 509 Bride was creating an easy space for brides to find and connect with area vendors in one easy place.
 It also provides a social media source with Instagram and Facebook.